websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 * The Object is integrated with Forms, so you can select the Object as a data storage option.

-### Configuration Restrictions for Published Objects <!--REVIEW-->
+### Configuration Restrictions for Published Objects

 In order to prevent data loss and system conflicts, some configuration options are removed for Objects, fields, and relationships after they are published.

-* Published Objects cannot be removed.
+* Published Objects cannot be deleted or unpublished.

 * The name and scope of a published Object cannot be changed.